magento/devdocs/guides/v2.2/cloud/howtos/debug.md

 ### Set up port forwarding {#port}

-You need to set up port forwarding.
-This is necessary to map the XDEBUG connection from the server to your local system to PHPSTORM and Xdebug locally can track along with it
+You must map the XDEBUG connection from the server to your local system.
 To do any type of debugging, you must forward port 9000 from your {{site.data.var.ece}} server to your local machine.
 See one of the following sections:

 -  [Port forwarding on Mac or UNIX](#portmac)
 -  [Port forwarding on Windows](#portwindows)